 - Government agencies acting according to court orders or warrants

-If you know or suspect your Social Security number or other personal identification information has been exposed in a data breach, consider locking or freezing your credit.
-A credit lock may be preferable if you plan to apply for loans or credit cards in the months and years ahead and want the ability to block and enable access to your credit files on demand.
+If you know or suspect your Social Security number or other personal identification information has been exposed in a data breach, consider locking or freezing your credit file.
+A credit lock with Experian may be preferable if you also want to receive real-time alerts if someone is trying to open credit in your name.

-By blocking access to your credit files, credit locks give you the same benefits as credit freezes in terms of pre-empting creation of new loan accounts in your name, but with access to alerts too.
+By limiting access to your credit files, a credit lock gives you the same benefits as a credit freeze in terms of pre-empting creation of new credit accounts in your name, but with access to alerts too.
 Signing up for CreditLock can keep you engaged with your credit down to the minute with real-time locking and alerts.